VivianAlvarez/Team-RTA/README.md

 ![sdg11_banner](https://user-images.githubusercontent.com/103044343/172385308-4f4e0570-2b23-4c5c-b19a-deccabb99c8c.png)
 Goal 11: Sustainable Cities and Communities - Knowing and following the traffic rules in our area can help us avoid getting into a car accident and avoid the pain and cost of a traffic ticket for a violation.
 ## Recommendation
+  The roads in Metro Manila are becoming increasingly congested, with a large number of motorized vehicles and pedestrians sharing the road.
+The interaction of motorized and non motorized road users does not end well, resulting in debilitating and expensive traffic injuries.
+  To reduce the number of road accidents in Metro Manila the researchers recommend the following:
+1. Evaluate and assess the environmental effects of changes in the road system, traffic volume, vehicle mix, structure modifications, and network adjustments must be monitored.
+Monitoring data could then be used to assess previous assessments and, in the long run, improve understanding of ecological impacts.
+2. The Land Transportation Franchising and Regulatory Board (LTFRB)  can increase the existing penalties for violators.
+3. Traffic enforcers are visible on major roads and highways, and traffic rules and regulations are strictly enforced.
+4. Strongly advised that before the The Land Transportation Franchising and Regulatory Board (LTFRB)  will issue a student license, the applicant must attend a mandatory seminar and training on road safety and traffic rules.
+5. Select a government agency to oversee the national highway safety program and create a nationwide model for road safety.

 ## References
 You may take a look for the references that are relevant to our project in [Analysis of Road Traffic Accident in Metro Manila.docx](https://github.com/VivianAlvarez/Team-RTA/files/8681955/Analysis.of.Road.Traffic.Accident.in.Metro.Manila.docx)